sandeepRoy/FreightFox-Weather-Assignment/README.md

 The weather API used here is - https://app.swaggerhub.com/apis-docs/WeatherAPI.com/WeatherAPI/1.0.2#/APIs/history-weather

 This is an **unsubscribed plan** and is restricted to have historical data of past 7 days from current date.
 Please use a date within that range to avoid failure to fetch weather data.
+Other API providers like Openweathermap, doesn't provides historical data API without premium plan.

 Valid date range for today, ```22nd Feb 2024 : 15th Feb 2024 to 21st Feb 2024```